OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:2

-> Incline Your ear to me, rescue me quickly;
+> Turn Your ear to me, deliver me without delay;
-> Be a rock of strength for me,
+> Be a steadfast rock for me,
-> A stronghold to save me.
+> A fortress to protect me.

 ## Psalm 31:3

-> For You are my rock and my fortress;
+> For You are my rock and my stronghold;
-> For the sake of Your name You will lead me and guide me.
+> For the sake of Your name, You will lead and guide me.

 ## Psalm 31:4

-> You will pull me out of the net which they have secretly laid for me,
+> You will free me from the net they have secretly set for me,
 > For You are my strength.

 ## Psalm 31:5

-> Into Your hand I entrust my spirit;
+> Into Your hand I commit my spirit;
-> You have redeemed me, Lord, God of truth.
+> You have redeemed me, Lord, faithful God.

 ---

 ## Psalm 31:6

-> I hate those who devote themselves to worthless idols,
+> I reject those who cling to worthless idols,
 > But I trust in the Lord.

 ## Psalm 31:7